lmiller165/frogger-with-python-turtle-graphics/README.md

-# Hackbright Scholarship Application
+# Frogger
-**Laura Miller**
+**Built with Python's Turtle graphics**
-**Cohort start date: September 30th, 2019**
+**Completed as part of Hackbright's Prep course**
-Thank you for taking the time to review my application.
-This file contains instructions for installing my program, playing the Frogger game, and the improvements that were made to my code since it was submitted as a final project in the Prep Course.
+This file contains instructions for installing my program, playing the Frogger game, and future features.
 I hope you enjoy playing!

 ![](images/header-image.jpg)